-(a) Work Clothing - Minimum Requirements.
+- Work Clothing Minimum Requirements.
 Employees shall wear clothing suitable for the weather however minimum requirements for work shall be short-sleeve shirt, long pants (excessively long or baggy pants are prohibited) and leather work shoes.
-If analysis determines that safety-toed (or other protective) footwear is necessary (i.e., mowing, weedeating, chainsaw use, etc), they shall be worn.

-(b) Eye and Face Protection.
-Eye and face protection shall be worn as determined by an analysis of the operations being performed, however, all involved in chainsaw use, chipping, stump grinding, pruning operations, grass mowing, weedeating and blowing operations shall be provided safety eyewear (Z87.1) as a minimum.
+If analysis determines that safety-toed (or other protective) footwear is necessary (i.e., mowing, weedeating, chain saw use, etc), they shall be worn. - Eye and Face Protection.
+Eye and face protection shall be worn as determined by an analysis of the operations being performed, however, all involved in chainsaw use, chipping, stump grinding, pruning operations, grass mowing, weedeating and blowing operations shall be provided safety eyewear (Z87.1) as a minimum. - Hearing Protection.

-(c) Hearing Protection.
 Hearing protection must be worn by all those exposed to high noise activities (to include grass mowing and trimming, chainsaw operations, tree chipping, stump grinding and pruning).

-(d) Head Protection.
-Hard hats shall comply with ANSI Z89.1 and shall be worn by all workers when a head hazard exists, per Section 05.D.

-(e) High Visibility Apparel shall comply with ANSI/ISEA 107, Class 2 requirements at a minimum and shall be worn by all workers exposed to vehicular or equipment traffic.

-(f) Protective Leg chaps shall be worn by all chainsaw operators.

-(g) Gloves of the proper type shall be worn by persons involved in activities that expose the hands to cuts, abrasions, punctures, burns and chemical irritants.

-(h) If work is being performed around water and drowning is a hazard, PFDs must be provided and worn as appropriate.
+- Head Protection.
+Hard hats shall comply with ANSI Z89.1 and shall be worn by all workers when a head hazard exists.
+At a minimum, hard hats shall be worn when performing activities identified in (b) above. - High Visibility Apparel shall comply with ANSI/ISEA 107, Class 2 requirements at a minimum and shall be worn by all workers exposed to vehicular or equipment traffic. - Protective Leg chaps shall be worn by all chainsaw operators. - Gloves of the proper type shall be worn by persons involved in activities that expose the hands to cuts, abrasions, punctures, burns and chemical irritants. - If work is being performed around water and drowning is a hazard, PFDs must be provided and worn as appropriate.